 Domain and Hosting

-Bluehost is another company that gets recommended a lot, mainly because they are an inexpensive option if you’re brand new to blogging and aren’t sure if you really want to invest heavily before figuring out if blogging is right for you.
+Bluehost is a company that gets recommended a lot, mainly because they are an inexpensive option if you’re brand new to blogging and aren’t sure if you really want to invest heavily before figuring out if blogging is right for you.
 That’s a totally valid thing, so don’t think you have to immediately invest hundreds to get started.
 I didn’t use them myself when I started, but I hear it’s good for beginners and really easy to set up (and the whole point of this page is to help you get the inside info, so even if I haven’t personally used it, I still want you to have resource info!).
-Host providers charge on a sort of tiered scale, and the larger you grow, the more space on a server you’ll need, so this is always a viable option to plan for your current small blog needs and make growth decisions later (I’m a procrastination advocate, in this case!).
+Host providers charge on a sort of tiered scale, and the larger you grow, the more space on a server you’ll need.
+So, this is always a viable option to plan for your current small blog needs and make growth decisions later (I’m a procrastination advocate, in this case!).

 Selecting a Child Theme

 As I mentioned, I designed my own blog’s entire site, but if you’re not quite willing to make an investment in a custom site design (either by the MANY hours it will take to learn how to code or by paying a pro like me), the next best way to get a professional-looking blog is to go with what’s called a “child theme” that fits your needs.
-Personally, I use the themes that are built on the Genesis Framework, which is also made by the StudioPress people I recommended for hosting.
+Personally, I use the themes that are built on the Genesis Framework, which is made by StudioPress (they also offer hosting options, just FYI).
 I like that they offer one big package now, but Genesis is well-known for being user-friendly and has some pretty nifty add-ons for customizing to your blog’s needs.